C Container Collection (CCC)

 The Doubly Linked List Interface.

 This container offers pointer stability.
-Also, if the container is not permitted to allocate all insertion code assumes that the user has allocated memory appropriately for the element to be inserted; it will not allocate or free in this case.
-If allocation is permitted upon initialization the container will manage the memory as expected on insert or erase operations as defined by the interface; memory is allocated for insertions and freed for removals.
+Also, if the container function requesting an allocator is not provided one, all insertion code assumes that the user has allocated memory appropriately for the element to be inserted; it will not allocate or free in this case.
+If an allocator is passed to a function requesting one, the container will manage the memory as expected on insert or erase operations as defined by the interface; memory is allocated for insertions and freed for removals.

 To shorten names in the interface, define the following preprocessor directive at the top of your file.